Darrman/WarOfLovers/README.md

 Marth and Alear's wedding day will prove to be fateful...

 ## Features
-- Four playable chapters
+- Six playable chapters
-- Three written chapters
 - Voice clips
 - Unit randomisation
 - Akaneian maps reimagined
+- Dismount
 - Unit variety
 - A close-to-FE1 Falchion
 - The Wing Spear